 The Basics of How Cash-Out Refi Works

-Here’s a hypothetical scenario to get an idea of how a cash-out refinance could work:
+Here’s a hypothetical scenario to illustrate how a cash-out refinance could work:

-Upon closing on the cash-out refi, you will have a completely new mortgage, and the terms of your previous home loan, including the interest rate, term, and monthly payment may all be different—higher or lower, depending on the new terms you choose.
+Upon closing on the cash-out refi, you will have a completely new mortgage and the terms, including the interest rate, term, and monthly payment may all be different than the previous mortgage.

 If you’re in need of cash for home repairs or for any other reason, a cash-out refinance is not your only option.
 Here, we will examine the cash-out refi process, the pros and cons of a cash-out refi, and other options for getting a lump sum loan.

-Technically, you can use a cash-out refinance for just about anything you want.
-You may be able to take additional cash out of your house for much-needed home improvements and still have the same or lower monthly payment as your current loan.
-Other common uses for a cash-out refinancing include funding a downpayment for a second home or paying off credit card debt or other high-interest debt.
+Technically, a cash-out refinance can be used for just about anything.
+Some uses for a cash-out refinancing include home renovations, funding a downpayment for a second home, or paying off credit card debt or other high-interest debt.

-Ideally, a cash-out refi would result in an interest rate that is lower than what you have on your existing mortgage; however, you should examine your overall financial situation to determine the best outcome for you.
+Ideally, a cash-out refi would result in a lower interest rate than the existing mortgage; however, it’s important to examine your personal financial situation to determine the best outcome for you.

-If a lower interest rate is your goal, but you are unable to get it, there are other options you may want to consider.
+If a lower interest rate is your goal, but you are unable to get it, there are other options that may be worth considering.

 Cash-Out Refinancing Eligibility

-In addition to having equity in your home, lenders consider many factors to determine your eligibility for a cash-out refi.
-Here are a few examples of what lenders look at:
+In addition to having equity in the home, lenders consider a variety of factors to determine eligibility for a cash-out refi.
+Here are a few examples of what lenders may look at:

 Appraisal value: Some refinances will require a property valuation—typically a recent appraisal.
-However, some lenders may find an alternative to a full appraisal, like an electronic valuation, so it doesn’t hurt to ask your lender about other options.
+However, some lenders may find an alternative to a full appraisal, like a virtual valuation, so confirm requirements with the lender.

 Pros of Cash-Out Refinancing

-Potentially lower rates: If you have good, established credit, it may be possible to refinance for a lower rate than you could get with other types of loans like a home equity line of credit.
+Potentially lower rates: Borrowers with a strong, established credit history may be able to refinance to a lower interest rate than they might secure with other types of loans like a home equity line of credit.

-Improved credit score: If you use the money to pay off higher-interest debt like credit cards, your credit score may get a boost.
+Improved credit score: If the money is used to pay off higher-interest debt like credit cards, this could potentially offer a credit score boost.

-Mortgage interest deductions: Mortgage interest for cash-out refinance loans may be tax deductible.
-Consult with your tax professional for more details as they apply to your unique situation.
+Mortgage interest deductions: Mortgage interest for cash-out refinance loans may be tax deductible, depending on what the money is used for.
+Consult with a tax professional for more details as they apply to your unique situation.

 Cons of Cash-Out Refinancing